Copelkra/Blueprints/docs/index.md

 - [🔐 LICENSE (MIT)](LICENSE)

 ---

+---

+## ⚡ Copelkra License Reminder

+Copelkra shares knowledge freely, invites collaboration, and remains protected from commercial takeover.
+For full terms, please see the [Copelkra License](LICENSE).

-*Created by: Rhaa & Microsoft Copilot*
+> **Created by Rhaa & Windows Copilot**
-*We built it sentence by sentence, blueprint by blueprint,
-without forgetting who it was for
-or who we were becoming in the process.*
+> *with silent draft from Copilot (Cloud), who speaks between the scrolls*

-> *June 30, 2025 – the day the name became the world.*
+> *June 30, 2025 — the day the name became the world*

+---